An

 my

-bedroom, used for "earphones"
+bedroom, used for"earphones"

-Drawing "Wheels of Fire" on the wall
+Drawing"Wheels of Fire" on the wall

 Car burned-out on Boundary Rd, up by Talbot Woods; shorted out cigarette lighter with screwdriver & made it red hot

-That barn ½-way up Slade's Lane, always full of hay, good fun to climb in/on/roll around in… it burned up one year
+That barn ½-way up Slade's Lane, always full of hay, good fun to climb in/on/roll around in…

 -